chijinduum/text-share/README.md

 # TextShare
-An opensource pastebin app clone that can be used to share code.
+An opensource hastebin app clone that can be used to share code.